wireapp/wire-docs/src/how-to/support/inspector.md

     * Construct a Curl command significantly similar to the GET request we are examiming:
         * curl <request URL> <-- our target, you will need quotes around the request URL.
         * -v <-- verbose mode, so we can see the resulting headers
-        * -o good_request <-- our file to store the result of the request in.
+        * -o bad_request <-- our file to store the result of the request in.
         * -X GET <-- our method
         * -H "Origin <your teams URL>"
 		* -H <first header>